paulcpederson/blog/README.md

 ## Topics

-I'll write about front-end-development, art, design, and maps
+I'll write about front-end-development, art, design, and maps.

 ## Frontmatter